What is urea?

 In the process of digestion of food in humans and other mammals, the proteins yield amino acids which are in turn used in the synthesis of body proteins.
 But the excess amino acids differ from the carbohydrates and fats in that they cannot be stored.
 They undergo catabolizm (degradation) which yields ammonia (NH3).
 A buildup of ammonia in the cells results in toxicity.
 To remove excess ammonia from the body, it is converted to urea by combining with CO2 in the liver via the Krebs-Henseleit urea cycle.
 Urea is then transported via the bloodstream to the kidney which filter it and finally excreted mostly with urine (Maynard et al. 1979; Mathews and Van Holde 1990; Bettelheim and March 1998; Wardlaw et al. 2004; Myers 2007).

-Excessive concentration of urea is likewise toxic to the tissues.
+Excessive concentration of urea is toxic to the tissues.
 It has to be diluted with enough water to a safe concentration, removed, and excreted.
 However, the process by which toxic ammonia and urea are removed from an animal body necessitates wastage of water (Maynard et al. 1979).
-In humans, the presence of urea in the blood is used as a diagnostic tool to detect kidney disease (Wardlaw et al. 2004).
+In humans, the presence of urea in the blood indicates kidney disease (Wardlaw et al. 2004).

 A summary reaction leading to the formation of urea (CO(NH2)2; modified from Linstromberg and Baumgarten 1987) is given below.
 The same reaction applies in its commercialized manufacture.